halfhelix/playbook/readme.md

 Half Helix is a collaborative digital agency that partners with organizations to create modern digital experiences for culture and commerce.
 Together, we transform ideas into connected products and platforms for mobile and the web.

+This is a living document which details how we run client projects and daily operations.

 ## ♻️ Our Model

 Our business model is very simple: